southeast Michigan counties

 Bird Identification Sites

-Here are two sites with bird identification quizzes: 1) Patuxent Wildlife Research Center; 2) Northern Michigan Bird Identification Center.
+Here is a site with bird identification quizzes: Patuxent Wildlife Research Center

 Al Brushaber